Create GPTs to Automate Supply Chain Analytics

 The model may erase previous instructions without your consent.

-• Only use the create tab to initiate the design process and add instructions manually to ensure consistency of the agent’s behaviour.
+• Only use the create tab to initiate the design process and manually add instructions to ensure the consistency of the agent’s behaviour.

 • Detail everything in your instructions.